Respiratory infections

 Treatment

-The respiratory tract infection usually heals on its own if it is caused by a virus.
+The respiratory infection usually heals on its own if it is caused by a virus.
 In the case of a bacterial infection, the most common treatment is antibiotics.
 Which medicine you receive depends on which bacteria has caused the respiratory infection.

 Source: 1177